A snapshot of my education, training, and experience:

-In addition to my work as a clinician in private practice, I am a pscyhologist with the Multidisciplinary Vulvodynia Program (the program's homepage is here).
-I also teach human sexuality in the Department of Psychology at UBC, which I am passionate about doing (you can visit the class blog here: UBC Psychology 350A).
+In addition to my work as a clinician in private practice, I also teach human sexuality in the Department of Psychology at UBC, which I am passionate about doing.

 I also am a consultant to the media (for example, the CBC, CKNW, Vocativ, the Metro, and Maclean's Magazine) and regularly sit on sexual health panels as a guest expert.